Go (tuna) fish.

 How do you make a tuna melt?

-- Make the tuna salad by combining chopped celery, mayo, drained tuna, shallot, salt, pepper, lemon juice, and parsley (if using).
+- Make the tuna salad by combining chopped celery, mayo, drained tuna, shallot (you can substitute regular onions or red onion), salt, pepper, lemon juice, and parsley (if using) in a medium bowl.

-- Preheat the broiler.
-Divide the tuna salad between the two pieces of toast.
-Top with cheese and broil until the cheese melts over the tuna.
+- Preheat the oven broiler.
+Divide the tuna mixture between the two pieces of toast.
+Top with cheese.
+Broil in the oven until the cheese melts over the tuna.

-- Enjoy your open-faced tuna melts right away, while the cheese is melted and still warm.
+- Enjoy your open-faced tuna melt sandwiches while the cheese is melted and still warm, maybe with slices of tomato, pickles, or your favorite crunchy chips.

 What to serve on the side of your open-faced tuna melt